 Transportation expenses for a child-care provider to care for child(ren) during the conference.
 Reimbursement is only allowed for an adult or relative that does not share your home residence.

-Expenses must be documented by receipts.
-An expense report, accompanied by receipts, must be received by the conference finance chair within two weeks of the end of the conference (August 4, 2017).
+Expenses must be documented on a standard IEEE Expense Report.
+Documented expenses, accompanied by receipts, must be received by the Conference Finance Chair and Executive Vice-Chair of the Radiation Effects Committee within two weeks of the end of the conference (August 7, 2020).
 If the report is not received by that date, no reimbursement will be made.
 All reimbursements will be made after the conference.

 To apply, an attendee must register for the conference technical sessions, and then complete the application form to request reimbursement for child care.
-The application must be received no later than June 2, 2017.
+The application must be received no later than June 1, 2020.
 Applicants will be notified whether they qualify for these funds within two weeks after the deadline.
-Due to limited funding, it is likely that not all qualified applicants will be eligible for reimbursement.
-The application form is available on the website for the 2017 NSREC.
+Due to limited funding, it is possible that not all qualified applicants will be eligible for reimbursement.
+The application form is available below.